adewoye-saheed-dML/auth_services_stage_7/README.md

 ## Testing

-The project is configured with **Jest** for unit and end-to-end testing.
+The project is configured with Jest for unit and end-to-end testing.

-Bash

     # Run unit tests
     npm run test